On the ubiquity of Arf rings: Examples arising from invariant subrings

 \section{Examples arising from invariant subrings}

-Throughout this section, unless otherwise specified, let $k$ be a field of characteristic two, and let $S=k[X, Y]$ be the polynomial ring over $k$.
+Throughout this section, unless otherwise specified, let $k$ be a field of characteristic two and $S=k[X, Y]$ the polynomial ring over $k$.
 Consider $S$ to be a $\Bbb Z$-graded ring via the grading $S_0 =k$ and $X, Y \in S_1$.
+For the rest of this paper, we denote by $\operatorname{ch}k$ the characteristic of the field $k$.
 Since $\ch k =2$, we obtain the general linear group

 which is isomorphic to the symmetric group of degree $3$.
 For each $\sigma \in \GL_2(k)$, we define

 Then the element $\sigma \in \GL_2(k)$ induces the $k$-automorphism $\widehat{\sigma}: S \to S$ of $S$ so that $\widehat{\sigma}(X)=X_1$ and $\widehat{\sigma}(Y)=Y_1$.
 This gives a group homomorphism and it assigns the map $\widehat{\sigma}$ to each $\sigma \in \GL_2(k)$.